 Breast Implant Revision

 During this procedure, Dr. DiFrancesco will use surgical techniques to refine your results and manage your existing implants.
-In the case of capsular contracture, the scar tissue can be removed using specialized methods.
+In the case of capsular contracture, the hardened scar tissue can be removed using specialized methods.
 Sometimes, fresh implants will be required and can be placed according to your preferences.

 Breast Implant Exchange or Revision Recovery

 You can expect a recovery period similar to your initial breast augmentation, and Dr. DiFrancesco will ensure you have instructions to follow.
 You’ll wear a surgical bra during this time and can usually return to normal activities within one week.
-Dr. DiFrancesco can use a long-acting nerve blocker so that you’re comfortable and experience little discomfort for the first few days, and you’ll be prescribed medications to manage swelling.
+Dr. DiFrancesco can use a long-acting nerve blocker so that you’re comfortable and experience a little discomfort for the first few days, and you’ll be prescribed medications to manage swelling.
 You should avoid putting pressure on your breasts or sleeping on your side so that your incisions can heal effectively.
 Overall, you can expect to return to your full activities within four to six weeks.

 Schedule a Consultation

 It can be discouraging to complete your breast augmentation only to find you don’t like the results or experienced complications.
-The best way to revise your results and achieve your goals is with the help of a double board certified plastic surgeon with experience in achieving excellent breast surgery results.
+The best way to revise your results and achieve your goals is with the help of a double board-certified plastic surgeon with experience in achieving excellent breast surgery results.
 To get started, contact our Atlanta office by calling or filling out our online form.
 Dr. DiFrancesco can begin planning your customized implant exchange or breast revision during a private consultation.

 When should I consider breast revision surgery?